IBM 9020

 The IBM 9020 was an IBM System/360 computer adapted into a multiprocessor system for use by the U.S. FAA for Air Traffic Control.
 Systems were installed in the FAA's 20 en route Air Route Traffic Control Centers (ARTCCs), beginning in the late 1960s.
 The U.K. CAA also installed a system in its London centre.
 The IBM 9020A, for example, was based on the S/360-50 and the 9020D used two out of three or four S/360-65 processors for flight and radar data processing with two out of three S/360-50 processors providing input/output capability.

 There were three operational variants of the 9020 system: 9020A CCC (Central Computer Complex); 9020D CCC; and 9020E DCC (Display Channel Complex).
 All the 9020A CCCs were attached to a non-IBM display complex, while the 9020D CCCs could be attached to either a non-IBM display complex or to the IBM 9020E DCC.
-The 9020A and 9020D CCCs carried out flight and radar data processing but needed an attached display complex to provide a plan view display to the air traffic controllers.
-The non-IBM display complex was the Raytheon 730 in the U.S. and the Plessey Processed Radar Display System (PRDS) in the U.K.
+The 9020A and 9020D CCCs carried out flight and radar data processing but needed an attached display complex to provide a plan view display (PVD) to the air traffic controllers.
+The non-IBM display complex was the Raytheon 730 Computer Display Channel (CDC) in the U.S. and the Plessey Processed Radar Display System (PRDS) in the U.K. The Raytheon CDC could drive a maximum of 60 PVDs.
+The five ARTCCs that exceeded this requirement were equipped with the IBM DCC which could drive up to 90 PVDs.

+The air traffic control software ran on a modified version of OS/360 MVT as an embedded operating system, OS/9020, also referred to as the “Monitor”.
+The monitor provided communications, storage management, timing, scheduling and recording services.
+That software was written in JOVIAL.
+JOVIAL is particularly well suited to managing tables and linked lists which are used extensively in the system.
+The support tools, assemblers and compilers also ran on OS/9020.